-This can be done one of two ways.
+This can be done in one of two ways.
 The first way is using the original watt-hour equation and substituting the input voltage and current values.

 The second way is to use the following equation:

-Unfortunately, outdoor light is almost never consistent.
+Unfortunately, outdoor light is rarely consistent.

 This makes for a very dynamic system to design within.
 All of these factors will shift both the solar spectrum and the intensity.

-In many cases a charge controller will be necessary for prolonged battery life and safety.
+In many cases, a charge controller will be necessary for prolonged battery life and safety.
 There are special cases where a charge controller is not necessary.